muratk3n/thirdwave/en/tweets/2020/week17d.md

 ---

-I didn't mean to but now I know two different ways of solving the assignment problem, and three different computational methods to do it with.
+I didn't mean to but now I know two different ways of looking at the assignment problem, and three different computational methods to solve it.

 *2020-4-23 21:18:47*